zaiisao/Documentation/en/Agora Platform/video_related_faq.md

 * Check the rendering type in the SDK log in Windows.
 If the rendering type is D2D, ensure that you update to the latest graphics card driver.
 If the issue persists after updating the driver, switch to GDI rendering, which means the app calls the following function before the user joins the channel:
 	* `AParameter apm(*pRTCEngine)`;
 	* `nRet = apm->setInt("che.video.renderer.type", 9)`;
-* If the app enabled the Other Rendering Method Mode, check for any rendering issue.
+* If the app enables the Other Rendering Method Mode, check for any rendering issue.

 If the issue persists, contact Agora customer support and submit the issue with the following information:
 * The uid of the user whose screen goes black.